I. Jesus is superior to Moses (1-6)

 4. High Priest – A major theme of chapters 4-10 will be Jesus as our High Priest.
 Here and at the end of chapter 2, the author alludes to this, but doesn’t go into detail.
 We also will save a detailed examination of it until those chapters.
 For now, we should note that a priest is someone who goes in between people and God, like a mediator.
 Jesus performed this task, bridging the gap between us and God.

 5. Jesus is superior to Moses.
 Remember from chapter 1 that a major theme of Hebrews is Jesus’ superiority and pre-eminence.
-The writer spent much of chapters 1-2 proving that Jesus is superior to the angels.
+The writer spent much of chapters 1-2 proving that Jesus is superior to the angles.
 Now in verses 1-6, he shows that Jesus is superior Moses.
 How did the Jews view Moses?
-Moses was the most respected figure in all of Jewish history (it is interesting to note however that he was not nearly so popular while he was alive.)
+Moses was the most respected figure in all of Jewish history (it is interesting to note, however, that he was not nearly so popular while he was alive.)

 It was through Moses that God freed His people from Egypt.
 It was through Moses that God performed many awesome wonders that became known around the world.
 It was through Moses that He gave the people the Ten Commandments and the entire Torah (the first 5 books of the Bible).
 Moses was raised up so high in Jewish culture that it was actually a problem where people were almost becoming followers of Moses instead of followers of God.
 By showing that Jesus was superior to Moses, the author could show that He is indeed the Messiah and therefore worthy of praise and obedience.
 He gives several comparisons and contrasts between Jesus and Moses.